gritzko/regular-grammar/README.md

 That is mostly valuable to implement various text-based protocols, serialization formats and smallish languages.

-We only support *regular* grammars, so for exapmle, arbitrarily-deep nesting and recursion are not possible.
+We only support *regular* grammars, so for example, arbitrarily-deep nesting and recursion are not possible.
 But, by the Chomsky–Schützenberger hierarchy, the next degree of sophistication is a context-free language, which is probably too much for our use case.
-Our goal is simplicity and predictability, not Turing completeness.
+After all, our goal is simplicity and predictability, not Turing completeness.

 In particular, you may create parsers for reasonably functional subsets of SMTP, HTTP, or CSS.
-You can't create parser for general-case HTML, XML or JSON, as those have lots of nesting.
+You can't create a parser for general-case HTML, XML, or JSON.
+Those languages have arbitrarily deep nesting.
+Still, you can create a parser for a subset of such a language (see the JSON example).

 Advantages of the approach are: